 Notes: This figure presents our estimates of the degree to which various outcomes change when the firm simultaneously gains labor and product market power, which is achieved by making labor supply and product demand less elastic at the same time.
-In particular, we perform a "compensated rotation" of the labor supply and product demand curves so that the new labor and product demand elasticities are $1/\theta' = \gamma \times 1/\theta$ and $1/\epsilon' = \gamma \times 1/\epsilon$ , respectively, where that the baseline economy corresponds to $\gamma = 1$ .
+In particular, we perform a compensated rotation of the labor supply and product demand curves so that the new labor and product demand elasticities are $1/\theta' = \gamma \times 1/\theta$ and $1/\epsilon' = \gamma \times 1/\epsilon$ , respectively, where that the baseline economy corresponds to $\gamma = 1$ .

-demand elasticity in half reduces the wage bill and private market output by 30 and 40 percent (see Figure 7).
+another.
+Cutting the labor supply elasticity in half reduces the wage bill and private market output by 17 and 11 percent (see Figure 6), whereas cutting the product demand elasticity in half reduces the wage bill and private market output by 30 and 40 percent (see Figure 7).
 By comparison, simultaneously cutting the labor and product demand elasticities in half leads to a 40 percent decline in the wage bill and a 45 percent decline in private market output (see Figure 8).